 In the United States, the official government rulebook is called the Constitution.
 We started using it over two hundred years ago in 1789, but it is still a part of our modern lives!

 The Constitution was not our first attempt at a government.
 Our first was called the Articles of Confederation, but it failed.
 In fact, it lasted less than ten years!
-That’s probably fewer years than you have been alive.

 So, leaders of the new nation gathered in Independence Hall (pictured to the right) in Philadelphia to try again; they are referred to as the "Framers."
 Their goal was to improve the Articles, but they ended up starting all over and creating a brand new government.

 The Constitution starts with three famous words … We the People!
 Given these words, who do you think has the power in our government?
 Exactly: WE DO!

 The opening paragraph of the Constitution is called the Preamble and sets out the goals of this new government.
 Looking at it to the right, which do you think is the most important goal?
 Or do you think they are equally important?
 Do you think they got it right?

 The Constitution divides power in the new government in several ways.
 First, it creates three branches of government, which are the legislative, executive, and judicial branches.
 The powers of the legislative branch are described in Article I, the powers of the executive branch in Article II, and the powers of the judicial branch in Article III.

 Click on the link to the right to learn more about the three branches!

 The Framers didn’t stop dividing power there.
 They also wanted to make sure the new national government didn’t get too powerful, so they gave some powers specifically to the states.
 States have their own governments, too, and they make state laws.

 The Framers knew each state had its own customs and needs, and they wanted states to be able to make their own laws.
 Click on the link to the right and find your state.
 What makes your state unique?